farookphuket/archlinux_my_config/README.md

-# Warning!!
+# Warning this config for arch linux DWM ONLY!!

+> this is all just my config when I using arch linux and I am using DWM only

 > before you run the command make sure you have a time to be always
 > sit next to your computer as you have to type your password and press
-> confirm for many many time on the installation.
+> confirm for many many(at least 10 times) time on the installation so please pay attention of what you're doing.